entacapone (Oral route)Pronunciation

 - For Parkinson's disease:

-- Adults—200 mg with each levodopa/carbidopa (Sinemet) dose.
-Entacapone may be taken up to 8 times a day, but the total daily dose is usually not more than 1600 mg..
+- Adults—200 milligrams (mg) with each levodopa/carbidopa dose.
+Your doctor may increase your dose up to 8 times per day for a total dose of 1600 mg per day.

 - For Parkinson's disease: